interlock-network/interlock-docs/litepaper/litepaper.md

 advanced visual-indicator-of-threat to detect phishing pages and scam-websites, and prevents users from entering any sensitive information like passwords or usernames.
-We seek to motivate users to install and use the extension by linking it to a crypto-currency, called INTER.
-Users earn INTER &mdash; initially &mdash; for installing the extension and browsing the web with it, and &mdash; once they have enough &mdash; they can stake grey-area-entities (i.e. pages and domains that our algorithms could not determine the trustworthiness of).
+We seek to motivate users to install and use the extension by linking it to a crypto-currency token.
+Users earn tokens &mdash; initially &mdash; for installing the extension and browsing the web with it, and &mdash; once they have enough &mdash; they can stake grey-area-entities (i.e. pages and domains that our algorithms could not determine the trustworthiness of).
 This